Your guide to nursing schools and nursing degree information:

-Bachelor of Science Degree in Nursing (BSN, RN-to-BSN)
+Bachelor of Science Degree in Nursing (BSN, RN to BSN, LPN to BSN, LVN to BSN)

 Master Degree in Nursing and the more commonly used equivalent Master of Science in Nursing (MSN) are nursing degree programs offered by graduate level colleges, universities, and schools of nursing.
 Graduate level nursing programs generally target the Registered Nurse who holds a Bachelor Degree in Nursing.
 Some nursing schools offer flexibility by way of bridge programs and second degree nursing programs designed for those holding a degree in an unrelated field.

 Doctor of Nursing Practice Degree (DNP)